-One of the most important things in life is properly planning for your own death.
-In doing so, you are taking care of your family, so it’s critical that you work with a reliable will lawyer in Folsom, CA. Yee Law Group, PC has a team of experienced, sensitive attorneys who are knowledgeable in the creation and execution of your will as part of your estate plan.
+As your will lawyer Folsom CA families trust from Yee Law Group, PC knows, one of the most important things in life is properly planning for your own death.
+In doing so, you are taking care of your family, so it’s critical that you work with a reliable lawyer.
+We have a team of experienced, sensitive attorneys who are knowledgeable in the creation and execution of your will as part of your estate plan.
 Since it is such a sensitive topic and can be a difficult process, our professional legal team will guide you (the testator) throughout the process and assist you in creating a will that clearly outlines your wishes.

 What makes a will legal?

-The most important reason to have a will lawyer serving Folsom, CA handle your will is to ensure that it is legal and binding.
+The most important reason to have a lawyer handle your will is to ensure that it is legal and binding.
 While most states require two witness signatures to the testator’s signature, it is prudent to consider any other state regulations with respect to your will.
 Yee Law Group, PC is familiar with California’s laws and regulations in such matters.

 What is the difference between a will and a trust?

 A last will and testament is a legal document that identifies the distribution of specific assets to specific beneficiaries.
 A will may also include guardianship for minor children, if necessary.
 The testator will likely choose an executor, such as your Folsom, CA will lawyer at Yee Law Group, PC, to see that the will is understood and honored during the probate process.
 Even when the will is valid, binding and uncontested, it is still required to go through probate.

 A trust is a more complicated and involved option in estate planning.
 There are several different types of trusts, the two most common are revocable and irrevocable.
 In either case, you (the trustor) sign all assets over to the trust.
 The assets will be distributed to the identified beneficiaries as indicated in the trust (i.e., when the beneficiary turns 18 years old or assets are to be distributed in the event of the trustor’s death).